 The summer has been unusually hot in much of Europe, and the UK is now braced for its hottest ever day…

-The Met Office estimates there’s a 60% chance we could witness a scorching 39C this Thursday!
+The Met Office estimates there’s a 60% chance we could witness a scorching 39C tomorrow!
 But whilst many of us will be enjoying the sunshine, we all need to look at ways of coping with the heat.
 Read on for our guide.

 It’s looking likely that we could reach 39°C somewhere in southern and eastern England on Thursday.
 The hottest temperature ever recorded in the UK is 38.5°C :thermometer:

 There is currently a 60% chance we could break this on Thursday, depending on the amount of cloud pic.twitter.com/n3nSKW3Ey6

 If you are not prepared for such extreme temperatures, you could be vulnerable to heat exhaustion.
 Knowing the warning signs is key, and you should seek shelter and cool off immediately if you have the following symptoms: headaches, dizziness, nausea, excessive sweating, cramps, fast breathing and intense thirst.

 Heat-stroke is likely to occur If your body’s temperature is over 40C (104F), and can lead to serious complications, including loss of consciousness, damage to vital organs or even death.

 A heatwave can effect anyone, but the NHS advise the following people are most at risk:

 - Those aged over 75